-User need Publication series Purpose Briefing In the Headlines Provides a high-level summary of significant accounting, auditing and governance changes together with their impact on entities.
-IFRS Newsletters Highlights recent IASB and FASB discussions on the financial instruments, insurance, leases and revenue projects.
+User need Publication series Purpose In the Headlines Provides a high-level summary of significant accounting, auditing and governance changes together with their impact on entities.
+IFRS Newsletters Highlights recent IASB and FASB discussions on the financial instruments, insurance and leases projects and the new revenue standard.
 Includes an overview, analysis of the potential impact of decisions, current status and anticipated timeline for completion.
 The Balancing Items Focuses on narrow-scope amendments to IFRS.
 New on the Horizon Considers the requirements of consultation documents such as exposure drafts and provides KPMG's insight.
 Also available for specific sectors.
 First Impressions Considers the requirements of new pronouncements and highlights the areas that may result in a change in practice.
 Also available for specific sectors.
 Application issues Insights into IFRS Emphasises the application of IFRS in practice and explains the conclusions that we have reached on many interpretative issues.
 The overview version provides a high-level briefing for audit committees and boards.
 IFRS Practice Issues Addresses practical application issues that an entity may encounter when applying IFRS.
 Also available for specific sectors.
-IFRS Handbooks Includes extensive interpretative guidance and illustrative examples to elaborate or clarify the practical application of a standard.
-Interim and annual reporting Guide to financial statements - Illustrative disclosures Illustrates one possible format for financial statements prepared under IFRS, based on a fictitious multinational corporation.
+IFRS Handbooks Includes extensive interpretative guidance and illustrative examples to elaborate or clarify the practical application of a standard. and annual reporting Guide to financial statements - Illustrative disclosures Illustrates one possible format for financial statements prepared under IFRS, based on a fictitious multinational corporation.
 Available for annual and interim periods, and for specific sectors.
+To start answering the question 'How can I improve my business reporting?', visit kpmg.com/betterbusinessreporting .
 Guide to financial statements - Disclosure checklist Identifies the disclosures required for currently effective requirements for both annual and interim periods.
 GAAP comparison IFRS compared to US GAAP Highlights significant differences between IFRS and US GAAP.
 The overview version provides a high-level briefing for audit committees and boards.
-Sector- specific IFRS Sector Newsletters Provides a regular update on accounting and regulatory developments that directly impact specific sectors. issues Application of IFRS Illustrates how entities account for and disclose sector-specific issues in their financial statements.
-Impact of IFRS Provides a high-level introduction to the key IFRS accounting issues for specific sectors and discusses how the transition to IFRS will affect an entity operating in that sector.
+Sector- specific issues IFRS Sector Newsletters Provides a regular update on accounting and regulatory developments that directly impact specific sectors.
+Application of IFRS Illustrates how entities account for and disclose sector-specific issues in their financial statements.